Higher Tier Only: Rate of Heat Transfer

 This higher tier covers Higher Tier Only: Rate of Heat Transfer within Heat Transfer for GCSE Physics.
 Revise Heat Transfer in Energy for GCSE Physics with 14 exam-style questions and 11 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 14 of 17 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position